celestiaorg/orchestrator-relayer/docs/keys.md

 I[2023-04-13|17:31:58.437] successfully closed store                    path=/home/midnight/.orchestrator
 ```

-with the `passphrase` being the current file passphrase, and the `new passphrase` being the new passphrase that will be used to encrypt the private key in the QGB store.
+with the `passphrase` being the current file passphrase, and the `new passphrase` being the new passphrase that will be used to encrypt the private key in the Blobstream store.

 ### P2P keystore